KevinJoiner/model-garage/README.md

     # originalType: The data type of the field in the original data
     originalType: string

-    # isArray: Whether the field is an array or not
+    # isArray: Whether the original field is an array or not
     isArray: false

   # requiredPrivileges: The list of privileges required to access the field